ethanwfang/ethanwfang/README.md

 My name is Ethan and I am an undergraduate student at Case Western Reserve University.
 I am pursuing a BS/MS degree, finishing my Bachelor's degree in 2025 with a concentration in AI and Software Engineering.
 Then, I will complete my Master's Degree in CS by 2026.
 I have a strong background in data science and data analysis, but I would love to learn more about honestly any topic.

-I am currently working on creating deep learning models using keras and Tensorflow at the Solar Durability and Lifetime Extension Center, a research institution part of the Great Lakes Energy Institute on campus.
+I am currently creating deep learning models working as a Data Scientist at the Solar Durability and Lifetime Extension Center, a research institution part of the Great Lakes Energy Institute on campus.
 I am mostly doing the data cleaning work, but am creating scripts for automation of the cleaning process.